The Best USB-C Monitors For Macbook Pro And Windows Laptops (2023 Reviews)

 The stand of the monitor is tilt-only (-5°/25°), but the screen is VESA mount compatible via the 100x100mm pattern.

-Connectivity options include USB-C (DP 1.2 Alt Mode, 65W PD), two HDMI 2.0 ports, WiFi, Bluetooth, two downstream USB 2.0 ports and integrated speakers.
+Connectivity options include USB-C (DP 1.2 Alt Mode, 65W PD), two HDMI 2.0 ports, WiFi, Bluetooth, three downstream USB 2.0 ports, a headphone jack and integrated speakers.

 The Pros: